barbazul/1kfa/mod_guide_gm.md

 The answer is: that's for them to decide.

-In 1kFA, there are two arenas: the fiction and the rules.
+In 1kFA, play flows between the domain of the fiction and the domain of the rules.
-Play flows between the two arenas.
-All the players create fiction, which triggers rules, then the rules produce mechanical results which the players are challenged to interpret into fiction.
+All the players create fiction, which triggers rules, then the rules produce mechanical results, which the players are challenged to interpret into fiction.
 Sometimes that means the GM interprets an attack power roll, and sometimes it means that a player explains that though their ring looks small, it weighs more than anyone expects, or that the magical attunement of the boots sends a chronic tingling sensation up the nerves of the wearer's legs.

-Players get to give items descriptive names and dream them into existence, but do not get to change the rule that each item carried factors into encumbrance penalties.
+Players get to give items descriptive names and dream them into existence, but do not get to change the rule that the items gained during character creation incurs encumbrance penalties.

-Remember, the narrative of 1kFA is a collaboration, so the whole table can offer ideas justifying the names of the cards.

-This doesn't mean that every described fictional object reduces a character's speed.
+This doesn't mean that every fictional object introduced in the course of the game reduces a character's speed.
-After the adventure begins, the fiction may produce a letter from the king, or the eggs of a cursed salamander -- things that can be tracked by writing them on a card or piece of paper.
+After the adventure begins, the fiction may produce a letter from the king, or the eggs of a cursed salamander -- things that may not incur an encumbrance penalty.

 ### 10. The Hearth